Fleckism/SecurityPlus/SecurityPlus/14C Secure Coding Practices.md

 ### Obfuscation/Camouflage

-It is important that code be well-documented, to assist the efforts of multiple programmers working on the same project. **Well-documented code is also easier to analyze, however, which may assist the development of attack**s.
-Code can be made difficult to analyze by using an **obfuscator**, which is software that randomizes the names of variables, constants, functions, and procedures, removes comments and white space, and performs other operations to make the compiled code physically and mentally difficult to read and follow.
+It is important that code be well-documented, to assist the efforts of multiple programmers working on the same project. **Well-documented code is also easier to analyze #Ops, however, which may assist the development of attack**s.
+Code can be made difficult to analyze #Ops by using an **obfuscator**, which is software that randomizes the names of variables, constants, functions, and procedures, removes comments and white space, and performs other operations to make the compiled code physically and mentally difficult to read and follow.
 This sort of technique might be used to make reverse engineering an application more difficult and as a way of disguising malware code.
 # STATIC CODE ANALYSIS

 Development is only one stage in the software life cycle.
-A new release of an application or automation script should be audited to ensure that it meets the goals of [[confidentiality]], [[integrity]], and [[availability]] critical to any secure computer system.
+A new release of an application or automation script should be audited to ensure that it meets the goals of [[confidentiality]], [[integrity]], and [[[[Availability]]]] critical to any secure computer system.

 Static code analysis (or source code analysis) is performed against the application code before it is packaged as an executable process.
 The analysis software must support the programming language used by the source code.
 The software will scan the source code for signatures of known issues, such as [[OWASP]] Top 10 Most Critical Web Application Security Risks or injection vulnerabilities generally.
 NIST maintains a list of source code analyzers and their key features ([samate.nist.gov/index.php/Source_Code_Security_Analyzers.html](https://samate.nist.gov/index.php/Source_Code_Security_Analyzers.html)).